amnasyeda/vehicle-app/README.md

 This application draws from public information to find motorcycle and car events, as well as keep track of your favorite vehicles and list of parts.
 There is also a page where you can search for recalls for a specific vehicle.

 ## About
 As a car/motorcycle enthusiast, I want to keep track of my cars of interest on an app, as well as view related events near me and to check for any recalls.
-The Pack's Colossal Hog site does this all on one site!

 ## Built With